thepipboy/Minecraft.c/README.md

     a truly infinite game generator

-    some useful and random elemnt
+    some useful and random element

 normal person can use 30 RMB(sometimes 75% discount = 22.5) to purchase a VIP in a month (the minimal price U can pay)